Choosing A Guardian For Your Minor Children

 Who should raise your children if you or your spouse are not able to?

 This is a difficult question even to contemplate, let alone answer.
 But if you have children under age 18, your estate plan most certainly should address their future care and well-being.
-Without this, a court will decide – and a court’s decision might not be the same as yours.
-It might not even be in the best interests of your children.

-• Where does the guardian live?
+• Location - Where does your prospective guardian(s) live?
 Would that be a good fit for your children?
-Would having to move far away exacerbate an already stressful situation for your children?
+Would having to move far away exacerbate an already stressful situation for your child(ren)?

 At Salter Law LLC, our attorney, David P. Salter, with his 25 years of estate planning experience and insight, has assisted many families struggling with this same decision.
 We welcome the opportunity to help you select the ideal guardian for your children by discussing these critical factors in an estate planning meeting.
 Learn more about our planning process or contact us to schedule an appointment.